pmprosociety/authcompanion/README.md

 cd authcompanion
 ```

-Copy the example config file and change the default values in the .env file
+Copy the example config file and change the default values in the .env file (or
+you know... keep it if you're just trying things out)

 ```sh
 cp env.example .env